tact-lang/pitaya/docs/SPECIFICATION.md

 When a task declares `import_policy="never"`, the runner MUST mount the `/workspace` path as read-only when `runner.review_workspace_mode=ro` (default `ro`).
 If `reuse_container=True` would prevent a read-only remount, the runner MUST start a fresh container (ignoring `reuse_container`) to honor read-only when `review_workspace_mode=ro`.
 Review/scoring tasks write only to `/tmp` and `/home/node`.
 When `review_workspace_mode=ro`, attempted writes to `/workspace` MUST error fast with a clear message.
 Plugins write scratch output to `/tmp` in strict RO mode.

+Hardening requirements:

+- Capabilities: containers MUST drop all capabilities (`--cap-drop ALL`) and run with `--security-opt no-new-privileges` and the default Docker seccomp profile (or stricter if available).
+- Process/resource limits: containers MUST set a `--pids-limit` and strict `--ulimit nofile` to prevent resource exhaustion.
+Sensible defaults should be applied and remain configurable.
+- Mount policy: exactly three mounts are permitted (`/workspace`, `/home/node`, `/tmp`).
+The runner MUST prevent mounting host paths other than these and MUST reject any attempt to mount the Docker socket or other host device/special files.
+- Optional I/O throttles: operators MAY enable blkio throttling to limit disk impact on shared hosts.
+When enabled, record throttle settings in runner-internal logs only (never in public events).

 **Container Reuse**: When `reuse_container=True`:

 - If a container exists and is running: Execute Claude Code in the existing container